Disclaimer: This Von Trapp Lodge post was originally written in March 2021 and was updated in January 2022 for relevancy.

 Stowe Bee Bakery & Cafe: Located right downtown, this spot is super quaint and is a great place to grab a cozy brunch or sweet treat!
 We grabbed hot cocoa here after a day of skiing.

 Have you heard of Mapiful?
 Mapiful aims to provide unique and meaningful personal home decor.
 All of Mapiful’s products are environmentally responsible, not to mention so cute!
-As the name suggests, Mapiful specializes in personal maps!
+As the name suggests, Mapiful specializes in personal maps.
 You can custom create a map of a city, state, country, or even the world.
 I went ahead and customized a black and white map of my home city, Boston!
-You also have the option to had coordinates to your map’s location.
+You can also add coordinates to your map’s location.
 Aside from maps, Mapiful also sells customizable star maps and zodiac prints.
 They also sell frames!
 I highly recommend checking out Mapiful if you’re looking to add a unique piece of art to your space.
 I hope to move into my own apartment in Boston one day, and am so excited to bring my map with me!
 As a #mapifulpartner, I’m pleased to offer my readers a 10% off discount with code: Nicolerosania10.
 Add this code to checkout before 3/31/21 to save!

 PS.
 Want more New England weekend trip ideas?
 Check out my ultimate New England Bucket List!